-Since there are windows in every direction you will be rewarded with many wonderful views such as the one below.
+Since there are windows in every direction you will be rewarded with many wonderful views.

-When you're through exploring the signal station, follow the paths through the Grenade Hall Forest and discover the healing powers of many of the plants found there.
+When you're finished exploring the signal station, follow the paths through the Grenade Hall Forest and discover the healing powers of many of the plants found there.

 Set your own pace as you wander under the light canopy of trees, using the extensive signage to identify the various trees and plants and to learn how people around the world use these natural remedies.

 Be sure to follow the signs to the cave and have a fascinating walk through.
 Caves such as this one were used by early Amerindian inhabitants of the island, especially for shelter during hurricanes.

 Opening Hours: 10:00 am - 5:00 pm daily (last entrance at 4:00 pm)

 Save time & money: You won't find it cheaper online or anywhere else.